The UK Government's EU Settlement Scheme allows EU citizens to continue to study, work and live in the UK post-Brexit.

 The UK has now formally left the EU and the transition period ended on 31 December 2020.
 During the transition period, free movement continued which meant that EU/EEA nationals were still able to enter the UK until 31 December 2020.
 As long as you arrived in the UK by 31 December 2020 the deadline to apply for the EU Settlement Scheme to remain resident in the UK is 30 June 2021.

 If you have not yet arrived in the UK you will need to apply for a Student visa or Standard Visitor visa if you wish to study a course in the UK.
 Please read the information on our visas and applications page.

 The EU Settlement Scheme allows you to apply for either settled or pre-settled status.

 You will be eligible to apply to stay in the UK indefinitely (known as settled status) if by 31 December 2020, you have been continually living in the UK for 5 years.
 If you have had absences from the UK during the 5 year period of up to 6 months, or one period of up to 12 months in specific circumstances including serious illness or study, you can still apply for the scheme.

-You will be eligible to apply for limited leave to remain in the UK (known as pre-settled status) if you arrive by 31 December 2020, but have not yet have been continuously living in the UK for 5 years.
+You will be eligible to apply for limited leave to remain in the UK (known as pre-settled status) if you arrived in the UK by 31 December 2020, but have not yet have been continuously living in the UK for 5 years.
 This enables you to stay until you have reached the 5-year threshold, after which time you will be eligible to apply for settled status.

 The rights of Irish citizens residing in the UK are protected under the UK-Ireland Common Travel Area arrangements.
 This means that Irish citizens do not need to apply for the EU Settlement Scheme.